 A. On duty firefighters shall:

-1. Be in appropriate Department uniform and ready for work/response at 0800.
+1. Be in appropriate Department uniform and ready for work by assigned shift start.

 2. Respond to emergency incidents.